ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 - `--wipe-users` or `--wipeUsers`: Wipe all user data.
 - `--write-data` or `--writeData`: Write converted imported data to file
 - `--sync`: Synchronize your project's config and generate schema for your database
+- `--endpoint`: Set a different endpoint for the migration target
+- `--project`: Set a different project ID for the migration target
+- `--key`: Set a different API key for the migration target

 For example, to run migrations in a development environment and import data: